vtalibov/SprintOverlay/production/README.md

 # NGL Overlay

-NGL Overlay is an implimentation of NGL, aiming to mimic the interface and functions of AstexViewer and AstexOverlay.
+NGL Overlay is an implementation of NGL, aiming to mimic the interface and functions of AstexViewer and AstexOverlay.
 NGL Overlay consists of two programs
 - the NGL Overlay webapp, which provides viewer functionality and access to overlay page for the selected structures, and SSDB - the Simple Structure Database.